-From the 8th of July onwards, a second lockdown was imposed in Victoria.
+From the 8th of July 2020 onwards, a second lockdown was imposed in Victoria.
 As the number of detected cases continue to grow, it looks like even stricter restrictions may have to be set in place for Melbourne and Mitchell Shire.
-This can have an impact on the mental health of many Melburnians, especially those who found the first lockdown frustrating and challenging.
+This can have an impact on the mental health of many Melburnians, especially those who found the first lockdown frustrating and challenging and could not figure out what things to do in lockdown.

-In this article, we’re going to look at a few psychological tweaks to turn the lockdown into a more positive experience.
+In this article, we’re going to look at a few lockdown hacks to turn the lockdown into a more positive experience.

-NOTE: This article is not to be considered medical advice for anyone with depression, anxiety-related conditions, or anyone who has been diagnosed with mental health conditions.
-If you would like to reach out for help, Avaana can help you find a counsellor near you.
+NOTE: This article is intended to help readers find things to do in lockdown and is not to be considered medical advice for anyone with depression, anxiety-related conditions, or anyone who has been diagnosed with mental health conditions.
+If you would like to reach out for help, Avaana can help you find a counselor online near you.

 Change your inner dialogue